top of page

 The monument is flanked by twin cannons, cast in 1853 by the local Fort Pitt Foundry, and a pyramid of welded cannonballs.
 The cannons were originally made to serve as functional defensive artillery used to destroy wooden ships along the shores of what is now Point State Park.
 According to former superintendent, Robert Pfeiffer, the cannons had been stored at Soldiers & Sailors Memorial Hall in Oakland, and were donated to the Borough.
 It's thought that the cannons were set in place for the Soldier's Monument dedication in 1891.

-According to work completed by John and Linda Asmonga, Catherine Butler and Margaret Murphy, and Ellis Michaels and Rich Cummings, the veterans buried within the 41 graves served in differing conflicts throughout United States history, and are listed below:
+According to work completed by John and Linda Asmonga, Catherine Butler and Margaret Murphy, and Ellis Michaels and Rich Cummings, Christine Schott, and Kyra Mangold-Ostovich, the veterans buried within the 41 graves served in differing conflicts throughout United States history, and are listed below:

 Soldier s Circle and Triangle satellite-page-001.jpg